mainwp/mainwp-child/readme.txt

 == Changelog ==

-= 5.1.1 - 7-09-2024 =
+= 5.1.1 - 7-9-2024 =

-* Fixed: An issue with applying custom CSS for White Label extension option
+* Fixed: An issue with applying custom CSS for the White Label extension option
 * Fixed: Synchronization problem caused by older PHP version

 = 5.1 - 6-18-2024 =